Manchester 0161 832 2500 | London City 0204 505 8080 | London Finchley 020 8349 0321

 Property disputes can be stressful and time-consuming, often arising from issues relating to boundaries, responsibility for repairs, or rent arrears.
 Understanding common property conflicts and knowing how to resolve them is essential for protecting your rights and investments.

-Rent arrears arise when Tenants fail to pay rent as required by their Lease or tenancy agreement.
-This can result in financial difficulties for Landlords, particularly if the arrears persist.
-To address this issue, Landlords have several legal options available, but these remedies must be handled with care to avoid further complications.
+This can then result in financial difficulties for Landlords, particularly if the arrears persist.
+To address this issue, Landlords have several legal options available, but these remedies must be handled with care alongside competent property litigation solicitors to avoid further complications.

-When dealing with commercial rent arrears, Landlords can pursue remedies such as forfeiture, Commercial Rent Arrears Recovery, and Insolvency Proceedings,
+When dealing with commercial rent arrears, Landlords can pursue remedies such as forfeiture, Commercial Rent Arrears Recovery, and Insolvency Proceedings.

 Enforcement can be complex, especially if Tenants resist by filing appeals or applying for stays of execution.
 Additionally, in commercial cases, winding-up proceedings can result in the closure of the Tenant’s business, further complicating matters.